Facebook is one of the most popular places to promote your products online.

 2. Just under the title, you will see an option to select your preferred merchant.
 Simply click on the Feed Merchant dropdown button and select your preferred merchant from the dropdown or you can search in the dropdown box.

-Let’s select Facebook for this feed.
+Let’s select Facebook Catalog for this feed.

 3. In most cases, this template is already configured and values are assigned properly, so you won’t have to do much work with this.

-- Google Product Category —
+What is Google Product Category Attribute?

 If you have different brand names for different products, you will have to save the value in a custom field or product attribute and then use that value here.